WATER - THE SUPERFOOD NO. 1

-Thomas Hartwig lectured from 2013 to 2017 under the title "Water as a Superfood", the summary of which is this article.
+From 2013 to 2017, Thomas Hartwig gave a lecture entitled "Water as a Superfood," and this article is a summary of that lecture.
 The renowned nutrition expert presents the revolutionary concept of water as an indispensable source of vitality in numerous courses, including at the Green School in Bali.
-These days, superfoods are all the rage, promising wellness and better health.
-This overlooks the obvious: Water is essential for our health and performance and the basis of our metabolism.
+Nowadays, everyone is talking about superfoods and their promise of well-being and better health.
+In doing so, the obvious is overlooked: water is essential for our health and performance and the basis of our metabolism.

-In a world where superfoods are constantly claiming their place on the nutritional radar, it can be easy to lose sight of the obvious.
-While exotic berries, leafy green vegetables and other foods are hailed as the ultimate "power foods," there is one essential source of vitality that is often overlooked: Water.
-Yes, that's right: water, the clear, colorless elixir that is so naturally integrated into our daily lives, comes first when it comes to supporting our metabolic processes, maximizing nutrient absorption and, most importantly, generating energy.
+In a world where superfoods are constantly vying for attention, it's easy to overlook the obvious.
+While exotic berries, leafy greens, and other foods are celebrated as ultimate "power foods," there's an essential source of vitality that's often missed: water.
+Yes, you heard right: water, the clear, colorless elixir so integrated into our daily lives, is paramount when it comes to supporting our metabolic processes, maximizing nutrient absorption, and, above all, energy production.
 Water comes first when it comes to health, well-being and performance.
 This is because water is an indispensable component of cellular respiration, the process of energy production in our cells.
-Without water, this basic element of energy production and thus the functioning of all our body cells would not be possible.
+Without water, this basic element of energy production, and thus the functionality of all our body cells, would not be possible.

 Although we all know how important it is to drink enough, we may not fully understand why.
-Water is not just a thirst quencher, but an indispensable component of our bodies that supports a variety of vital processes.
-To truly understand the importance of water to our health, it is helpful to take a closer look at the many metabolic processes in which water is involved.
-So let's dive into the fascinating world of human metabolism and discover the many roles water plays in it.
+Water is not just a thirst quencher, but an essential component of our body that supports a variety of vital processes.
+To truly understand the importance of water for our health, it is helpful to take a closer look at the many metabolic processes in which water is involved.
+So, let's dive into the fascinating world of human metabolism and discover the diverse roles that water plays.

 Regulation of body temperature